brainwipe/NJsonApiCore/README.md

 > This library is not a complete implementation of the JSONApi 1.0 specification and is under heavy development.

+## Current Development Effort
+The project is being reorganised to support .NET 4.6 as well as .NET Core.
+Once both frameworks are used then work on fixing issues will resume.

 ## History
-Originally courtesy of [**SocialCee**](http://socialcee.com), forked NJsonApi from the work done by https://github.com/jacek-gorgon/NJsonApi and then formed into its own repository for [**My Clinical Outcomes**](http://www.myclinicaloutcomes.com).
+Originally courtesy of [**SocialCee**](http://socialcee.com), forked NJsonApi from the work done by https://github.com/jacek-gorgon/NJsonApi and then formed into its own repository courtesy of [**My Clinical Outcomes**](http://www.myclinicaloutcomes.com).

 ## How to use
 There is currently no nuget package.
 You will need to download the code and build the NJsonApi.sln yourself, the nuget package is not part of this branch.

-A HelloWorld project (running ASP.NET Core 1.0 RC1) implements the sample below.
+The MVC6.HelloWorld project runs (running ASP.NET Core 1.0 RC1) implements the below.
+It is best run using the DNX tooling (as called May 2015, soon to be renamed CLI) targeting the CoreCli framework.
+Once built, run this project using the DNX command line, a command window will open and the service will run on `http://localhost:5000`.

 Unit tests are written using xUnit.
+No mocking framework is available.

 ## Example
 Using the same entities found on the [JSONApi homepage](http://jsonapi.org/).